JakeLokkesmoe/gamekit-helper/README.md

 }
 ```

-Now all you have left to do is provide the implementations for the `GameKitHelperProtocol` methods.
+Now all you have left to do is provide the implementations for the `GameKitHelperProtocol` methods inside of the implementation of your game controller.

-Example:
 ``` objective-c
 #pragma mark GameKitHelper delegate methods
 -(void) onLocalPlayerAuthenticationChanged {